tresvitae/website-on-ec2-bind9/README.md

 5. Save it
 The domain registration is instant but the propagation of the domain’s DNS takes up to 72 hours.

+## Install and configure BIND9 DNS server on Ubuntu
+1. `apt-get update`
+2. `apt install bind9 bind9-doc dnsutils`

+BIND stands for Berkley Internet Naming Daemon.
+Domain Name Service is an Internet service that maps IP addresses and fully qualified domain names (FQDN) to one another.
+In this way, DNS alleviates the need to remember IP addresses.
+Computers that run DNS are called name servers.

+dnsutils is useful package for testing and troubleshooting DNS issues.

+The DNS configuration files are stored in the /etc/bind directory.
+The primary configuration file is /etc/bind/named.conf, which in the layout provided by the package just includes these files.

+/etc/bind/named.conf.options: global DNS options /etc/bind/named.conf.local: for your zones /etc/bind/named.conf.default-zones: default zones such as localhost, its reverse, and the root hints

+3. If not, enable the new configuration service `systemctl enable bind9`